 At-will employment mean that the employer or the employee can end the relationship without notice and without giving a reason.
 Provided the motive behind the termination is not discriminatory, the law will not interfere.

 Many small businesses engage employees at-will.
-In the absence of a contract, the law resumes the relationship to be at-will.
+For example, it is a common practice to have freelancers working remotely enter into service agreement contracts with their employers.
+In the absence of a contract, the law assumes the relationship to be at-will.
 This arrangement is favored by many small businesses and even some employees due to the flexibility of offers.

 When an employer terminates a working relationship, they do not face any legal liability due to the absence of a contract.
 However, as we have seen they must make sure that the termination was not motivated by discriminatory or retaliatory reasons.
 Gregg Learning provides a 3-minute overview of how employment at will works and how you can use this arrangement optimally for your enterprise.